bcgov/platform-developer-docs/github-enterprise-user-licenses-bc-government.md

 ---
 title: GitHub Enterprise user licences in the BC government

+slug: github-enterprise-user-licenses-bc-government

 description: Describes the benefits of GitHub Enterprise user licences and how to access them.

 keywords: GitHub, Github Enterprise, closed source, private repository, private organization

-page purpose: Discusses why you might want to use a GitHub Enterprise user licence and how to request, access, and pay for the users.
+page_purpose: Discusses why you might want to use a GitHub Enterprise user licence and how to request, access, and pay for the users.

 audience: technical lead, product owner

 author: Jonathan Bond

-content owner: Olena Mitovska
+content_owner: Olena Mitovska
 ---

 # GitHub Enterprise user licences in the BC government